 – It may happen the ground fault would be outside the differential zone.
 Please check if zero sequence compensation is provided in differential relay for star side

 – These two trxs are not in parallel.
-LV fault currents magnitudes are not high like those of HV.
+LV fault current magnitudes are not high like those of HV.
 Therefore these are not through fault Mal operations.
-Both relays operating simultaneously except in one trip data given.
+Both relays operate simultaneously except in one trip data given.
 I talked to the originator of the posting and asked to check the common D.C ckt wiring of these relays.